-The FMP strategies and SHS shall describe the harvesting program that will create the desired future forest, taking into consideration the full range of values including habitat for species of special management concern.
+The FMP strategies and SHS shall describe the harvesting program that will create the desired future forest, taking into consideration the full range of values including habitat for species of special concern.

-Woodland caribou are classified as a "Threatened" species under both the Alberta Wildlife Act and the National COSEWIC/RENEW system.
-The Federal Species at Risk Act (SARA) shall apply to woodland caribou in Alberta.
-The "1996/97 Operating Guidelines for Industrial Activity in Caribou Ranges in West Central Alberta" and the "2001 Boreal Caribou Committee Strategic Plan and Industrial Guidelines for Boreal Caribou Ranges in Northern Alberta" provide background, intent, and specific direction for managing industrial work on caribou range.
+Woodland caribou are protected as a "Threatened" species under Alberta's Wildlife Act and the Federal Species at Risk Act.
+"A Woodland Caribou Policy for Alberta" provides Government of Alberta intent and direction for recovery of woodland caribou populations and habitat, including managing industrial work on caribou range.
 Both national and provincial woodland caribou recovery processes have been initiated which may have implications for timber harvesting in Alberta.
-Woodland caribou range is delineated on provincial land use referral maps.
+Woodland caribou range is delineated on provincial wildlife sensitivity maps.